-On termination of service due to retirement (participant eligible for an immediate pension under a deferred benefit plan maintained by a participating employer) or disability, a participant may elect to receive either a lump sum amount equal to the value of the participant's vest interest in his or her account, monthly installments over a fixed number of years or life expectancy or in a series of partial payments.
-If a participant dies before the entire vested portion of the account is distributed, the remaining vested portion of the account is payable to a beneficiary.
-For termination of service for other reasons, the vested portion of a participant's account is paid as a lump sum.
-The amount of any payment from a participant account is reduced as appropriate to satisfy tax withholding requirements.
+Upon termination of service due to retirement (participant eligible for an immediate pension under a deferred benefit plan maintained by the employer) or disability, a participant may elect to receive either a lump sum amount equal to the value of the participant's vested interest in his or her account, monthly installments over a fixed number of years or life expectancy or in a series of partial payments.
+If a participant dies before the entire vested portion of the account is distributed, the remaining vested portion is payable to a beneficiary.
+For termination of service for other reasons, upon request, the vested portion of a participant's account is paid as a lump sum.
+The amount of any payment from a participant's account is reduced to satisfy income tax withholding requirements, unless the balance is rolled over to a qualifying plan or other tax-exempt option.